Limiting distributions for eigenvalues of sample correlation matrices from heavy-tailed populations: Introduction

 If $\E \xi^4=\infty$, the theory for the eigenvalues and eigenvectors of $\bfS$ is quite different from the classical \MP~theory which applies in the light-tailed case.
-For example, if the distribution of $\xi$ belongs to the domain of attraction of a stable distribution with index $\alpha\in (0,4)$, the properly normalized largest eigenvalue of $\bfS$ converges to a \Frechet distribution with parameter $\alpha/2$.
-A detailed account on the developments in the heavy-tailed case can be found in \cite{davis:heiny:mikosch:xie:2016,heiny:mikosch:2017:iid,basrak:heiny:jung:2020,heiny2020large,heiny:mikosch:2019:bernoulli,soshnikov:2004,soshnikov:2006,auffinger:arous:peche:2009}.
+For example, if $\xi$ is regularly varying with index $\alpha\in (0,4)$, that is \beam \P(|\xi|>x)= L(x)\, x^{-\alpha}\,,\qquad x>0\,, \eeam for a function $L$ that is slowly varying at infinity, then the properly normalized largest eigenvalue of $\bfS$ converges to a \Frechet distribution with parameter $\alpha/2$.
+A detailed account on the developments in the heavy-tailed case can be found in \cite{auffinger:arous:peche:2009,basrak:heiny:jung:2020,davis:heiny:mikosch:xie:2016,heiny:mikosch:2017:iid,heiny:mikosch:2019:bernoulli,heiny2020large,soshnikov:2004,soshnikov:2006}.
 The limiting spectral distribution in the infinite variance case $\E\xi^2 =\infty$ was found in \cite[Theorem~1.10]{belinschi:dembo:guionnet:2009} and \cite[Theorem~1.6]{arous:guionnet:2008}.
-Under \eqref{Cgamma} and assuming $\xi$ belongs to the domain of attraction of a stable distribution with index $\alpha\in (0,2)$, they proved that the empirical spectral distribution of the suitably normalized $\bfS$ converges weakly to a probability measure with infinite support that depends on the parameters $\alpha$ and $\gamma$.
+Under \eqref{Cgamma} and assuming $\xi$ is regularly varying with index $\alpha\in (0,2)$, they proved that the empirical spectral distribution of the suitably normalized $\bfS$ converges weakly to a probability measure with infinite support that depends on the parameters $\alpha$ and $\gamma$.